IllegalLettuce/espectre_micro/README.md

 | No movement detected | Movement in hallway | Movement on stairs |

 ### Training Pipeline
-CSI data is recorded to CSV files on the laptop, organised by class and door state condition.
-A windowed feature extraction pipeline (window size 28 frames, stride 8) builds per-window feature vectors from 11 aggregate CSI statistics and 44 valid subcarrier amplitudes, yielding 148 features per window.
-The dataset is split at the **session level** (not window level) to prevent data leakage between train and test sets.
-The trained scaler and model are exported as `.pkl` files and deployed to Home Assistant manually.
+CSI data is recorded to CSV files on a laptop and organised by class and door-state condition.
+A windowed feature extraction pipeline builds per-window feature vectors from aggregate CSI statistics and valid subcarrier amplitudes, and the dataset is split at the session level rather than the window level to avoid data leakage.
+The trained model is exported as `.pkl` files and manually deployed to the Home Assistant / AppDaemon environment for live inference.

 ---